 In many ways, going on a business trip internationally is very similar to going on a business trip domestically.
 But still, there are some differences, and some tips as a result of those differences, that you will want to know.

-Here are four steps for getting ready for your first international business trip:
+Here are five steps for getting ready for your first international business trip:

 1. Travel Light

 Ideally you’ll only need to bring a carry-on bag on your business trip, even if you’re traveling internationally.
 Yes, this will require you to make sacrifices, but it’s always cheaper and easier to travel light.

 In your suitcase, you should only need a minimum amount of clothing (including business attire), a thin laptop or tablet, a phone, the required chargers, a bag of personal care items, and any accessories that you personally require.
 Heavier items such as heavy shoes or a coat should only be brought if fully necessary.

 Since you’re traveling in another country, US cash likely won’t be any good for you, and it’s possibly your credit card won’t either.

 Instead, you’ll need to use an alternative method to make an overseas payment, such as sending yourself money in the currency of the country you’re traveling to, which you can either do through your bank or even more cheaply and quickly through a money transfer service such as Remitly.

 3. Research The Local Business Customs

 What are the business practices and customs in the country or area that you’re visiting?
 Have you research them?
 You want to find out what’s acceptable and what isn’t, as well as what is considered polite.